ConesaLab/SQANTI3/README.md

 This are the minimal files that you will need to run SQANTI3:

 *    **Long read-defined transcriptome**.
 It can be obtained from any of the available Third Generation Sequencing techonologies like Iso-Seq (PacBio) or Nanopore.
 SQANTI3 accepts it in several formats such as FASTA, FASTQ and GTF (using `--gtf` option).
 If you provide the sequences of your transcripts, a mapping step will be performed initially with *minimap2*.
-It is strongly recommended to collapse them into unique transcripts *BEFORE* running SQANTI3 using [cDNA_Cupcake](https://github.com/Magdoll/cDNA_Cupcake/wiki/Cupcake-ToFU:-supporting-scripts-for-Iso-Seq-after-clustering-step#collapse) or [TAMA](https://github.com/GenomeRIK/tama/wiki).
+It is strongly recommended to collapse sequences into unique transcripts *BEFORE* running SQANTI3 using [cDNA_Cupcake](https://github.com/Magdoll/cDNA_Cupcake/wiki/Cupcake-ToFU:-supporting-scripts-for-Iso-Seq-after-clustering-step#collapse) or [TAMA](https://github.com/GenomeRIK/tama/wiki).

 *   **Reference annotation** in GTF format.
 This file will be taken as reference to describe the degree of novelty of each transcript.
 Some examples of reference transcriptomes can be, for example, [GENCODE](https://www.gencodegenes.org/releases/current.html) or [CHESS](http://ccb.jhu.edu/chess/).